ioanniskousis/NewsScraper/README.md

       <new_hash>.extend(<new_class>)
       <new_hash>.setup
       ```
-  * Add the new hash to the sources array
+  * Create an instance of Source Class providing the new_hash and add the instance to the sources array
       ```
       @sources << Source.new(<new_hash>)
       ```